dell/csm-docs/content/docs/getting-started/installation/openshift/powermax/prerequisite/_index.md

    {{% tab header="iSCSI" lang="en" %}}

-   1. Complete the iSCSI network configuration to connect the hosts with the PowerStore Storage array.
-Please refer the <a  href="https://elabnavigator.dell.com/vault/pdf/Linux.pdf" target="_blank" style="font-weight:bold; font-size:0.9rem">Host Connectivity Guide</a> for the  best practices for attaching the hosts to a PowerStore storage array.
+   1. Complete the iSCSI network configuration to connect the hosts with the PowerMax Storage array.
+Please refer the <a  href="https://elabnavigator.dell.com/vault/pdf/Linux.pdf" target="_blank" style="font-weight:bold; font-size:0.9rem">Host Connectivity Guide</a> for the  best practices for attaching the hosts to a PowerMax storage array.
    <br>
-   2. Verify the initiators of each host are logged in to the PowerStore Storage Array.
-CSM will perform the Host Registration of each host with the PowerStore Array.
+   2. Verify the initiators of each host are logged in to the PowerMax Storage Array.
+CSM will perform the Host Registration of each host with the PowerMax Array.
    <br>

    3. Enable iSCSI service